Well, this one has been sitting over in the UNhallowed collection for amost of the last decade, but I’m no longer sure

 Tom Riddle constituted one of the worst of Albus Dumbledore’s “huge mistakes”.

 My take on the matter is that Dumbledore’s greatest flaw has nothing to do with trying to see the best in people.
 It is that he invariably refuses to take action until it is virtually always too late.
-He sits back, observes, analyses the events and is all-too-sure of his understanding of what is going on, but he does bugger-all about dealing with it.
+He sits back, observes, analyses the events and is all-too-sure of his understanding of what is going on (often wrongly), but he does bugger-all about dealing with it.

 This was further compounded in the earliest books by his appearing to be determined to always catch wrong-doers In The Act in front of witnesses.
 I don’t think we’d ever seen him take action unless he had someone in tow to back up his version of events.
 I think the only action we have ever seen him take on the grounds of “suspicion” only, was to stake-out the room where the Mirror of Erised had been set up in order to intercept Harry, figure out what he was made of, and give him the information he would need in order to be able to retrieve the Stone from the Mirror after the shouting was over.
 And since I’m sure he stage managed that whole little exercise for exactly that purpose it hardly counts.

-Like a great many other people he expects the small problems to solve themselves, and when he miscalculates he has to scramble to play catch-up.
+Like far too many other people he expects the small problems to solve themselves, and when he miscalculates he has to scramble to play catch-up.
 Tom Riddle was one of his worst miscalculations.